salesforce/botsim/README.md

   archivePrefix = {arXiv},
 }
 ```
-or the following BibTex for our system demo paper:
+or the following BibTex for the system demo paper:
 ```
 @article{guangsen2022-botsim-demo,
   author    = {Guangsen Wang and Samson Tan and Shafqi Joty and Guang Wu and Jimmy Au and Steven Hoi},